mirfansulaiman/Command-Mobile-Penetration-Testing-Cheatsheet/ios-cheatsheet.md

 # Command Mobile Penetration Testing Cheatsheet for iOS

-**Caution** : iOS application has a different environment with Android application, some command in here is only working with MacOS.
+**Caution** : The iOS application has a different environment than the Android application, some commands here only work with MacOS.

 ## Preparation
 **Install Brew**, Open terminal (Finder -> Application -> Utilities -> Terminal) and run this command :</br>